-Rising action in a plot is a series of relevant incidents that create suspense, interest and tension in a narrative.
-In literary works, a rising action includes all decisions, characters’ flaws and background circumstances that together create turns and twists leading to a climax.
-We find it in novels, plays and short stories.
-Rising action is one of the elements of plot, begins immediately after its exposition.
+Rising action in a plot is a series of relevant incidents that create suspense, interest, and tension in a narrative.
+In literary works, a rising action includes all decisions, characters’ flaws, and background circumstances that together create turns and twists leading to a climax.
+We find it in novels, plays, and short stories.
+Rising action is one of the elements of plot, which begins immediately after its exposition.

 In her short story, Revelation, Flannery O’Connor has used a great deal of rising action.
-The moment when Mrs. Turpin comes into the waiting room, she becomes offensive at the surroundings around her, and considers herself higher than the homely and dirty looking patients.
-We see a girl, Mary Grace in a waiting room, in intense action showing her dislike towards Mrs. Turpin where she finally makes a physical attack on her by throwing a book at her.
+The moment when Mrs. Turpin comes into the waiting room, she becomes offended by the surroundings around her, considering herself higher than the homely and dirty-looking patients.
+We see a girl, Mary Grace, in a waiting room, in intense action showing her dislike towards Mrs. Turpin.
+She finally makes a physical attack on Mrs. Turpin by throwing a book at her.
 Mrs. Turpin consequently responds negatively, crying and showing anger.

-Tolstoy in his novel, Anna Karenina, draws two major stories.
-Rising action of major storyline begins when Vronsky starts having passionate feelings for Anna instead Kitty.
-Vronsky and Anna meet each other in the train station and start their secret relationship.
-The action further rises while their obsession turns into a love affair, and Anna decides to live with Vronsky and leave her son and husband.
-The second storyline is about refusal of Kitty to the marriage proposal of Konstantin Levin.
-Further action rises, as she moves back to the countryside in order to think about life and faces inner conflict while considering her decision.
+Leo Tolstoy, in his novel Anna Karenina, draws two major stories.
+Rising action of the primary storyline begins when Vronsky starts having passionate feelings for Anna instead Kitty.
+Vronsky and Anna meet each other in the train station, and begin their secret relationship.
+The action further rises while their obsession turns into a love affair, and Anna decides to leave her son and husband, to live with Vronsky.
+The second storyline is about Kitty’s refusal of the marriage proposal of Konstantin Levin.
+Further action rises as she moves back to the countryside in order to think about life, and faces inner conflict while considering her decision.

-The rising action in Stephenie Meyer’s novel, Twilight, occurs as Cullen family plays vampire baseball game where Bella is looking as a spectator.
-During the play, some rogue vampires like James, Laurent and Victoria approach them.
-James feels the smell of Bella, and action rises.
-James chases Bella while Cullen family strives to defend her.
+The rising action in Stephenie Meyer’s novel Twilight occurs as the Cullen family plays a vampire baseball game where Bella is a spectator.
+During the play, some rogue vampires, including James, Laurent, and Victoria approach them.
+James smells Bella, and the action rises.
+James chases Bella while the Cullen family strives to defend her.
 This heightened action ultimately creates a huge climax that consequently brings many things to a head, leading to the end.

-Alyson Noel has written a number of novel series and, Evermore, is the first one among them.
-This novel follows ventures of leading character, Ever along with a man Damen, who helped her become an immortal.
-Through the novel, readers learn that Damen being first immortal fell in love with Ever centuries ago.
+Alyson Noel has written a number of novel series, Evermore being the first among them.
+This novel follows the adventures of the leading character, Ever, as well as a man named Damen, who helped her become an immortal.
+Throughout the novel, readers learn that Damen – the first immortal – fell in love with Ever centuries ago.
 His ex-wife, however, continues trying to kill Ever’s incarnations in order to keep Damen apart from Ever.
-Her attempts for doing this develop novel’s rising action that strengthens the love story of Damen and Ever, and creates suspense towards their final combat with Drina.
+Her attempts in doing this develop the novel’s rising action, which in turn strengthens the love story of Damen and Ever, and creates suspense towards their final combat with Drina.

-In Jacob and Wilhelm Grimm’ novel, Snow White and Seven Dwarfs, the rising action occurs when magic mirror of Queen warns her that she is no more the fairest lady in the land, instead it is now Snow White.
-Then envious Queen orders her huntsman to take her stepdaughter Snow White away from the palace in the forest and secretly kill her.
-Fortunately, they cannot kill and lose her in the forest where seven tiny dwarfs find her.
-They bring her up in their home, however, action rises another time when mirror tells the Queen that Snow White is alive.
+In Jacob and Wilhelm Grimm’s novel, Snow White, the rising action occurs when the Queen’s magic mirror warns her that she is no longer the fairest lady in the land; that, instead, it is now Snow White.
+Envious, the Queen orders her huntsman to take her stepdaughter Snow White away from the palace, into the forest, and secretly kill her.
+Fortunately, he cannot kill her, but leaves her in the forest, where seven tiny dwarfs find her.
+They bring her into their home, then another rising action occurs when the mirror tells the Queen that Snow White is still alive.